Leinthall Starkes

 Leinthall Starkes is a small village and civil parish in north-western Herefordshire, England.
 It is about 7 miles south-west of Ludlow, and near the larger village of Wigmore.
 The road between the two runs through the village.

 Leinthall Earls is situated to the south of the village.

+History

+The village takes its name from the medieval landowner, Roger Lenethale.
+The parish church of St Mary Magdalene was originally the chapel to the manor house, and is located in a field, half a mile to the east of the main village street.
+It dates back to the 13th century, and was restored in 1497 and 1876.

 Places of interest

 In a field on the western side of the village, just off the road to Wigmore, there is an ROC post.
 It was opened in May 1961 and closed in October 1968.